vnkeaton/biometric-match/README.md

 The build-docker sh ($chmod +x build-docker) will build a docker image and runs the application in the docker container.
 The clg sh ($chmod +x clg) will build the REST application, build the docker image, and run the docker container.  (this is the one to run.)

-I used PostMan for testing.  (see post json exported file: biometric-match-api.postman_collection.json)
+I used PostMan for testing.
+(See Postman json exported file: biometric-match-api.postman_collection.json)

-POST http://localhost:8080/biometric/match?=files where the body contains: key=files, value=1.png
+Example: POST http://localhost:8080/biometric/match?=files where the body contains: key=files, value=1.png
 key=files, value=2.png
 (Note, key type is "file".)

-GET http://localhost:8080/biometric/downloadFile/{fileName} will simply retrieve any file posted from the database to display.
+Example: GET http://localhost:8080/biometric/downloadFile/{fileName} will simply retrieve any file posted from the database to display.
 (example: http://localhost:8080/biometric/downloadFile/1.png)

 This REST app will be consumed by the match-run Go application utilizing the biometric-match-client.